 English surgeon William Harvey (1578–1657) is best known for his demonstration of the circulation of the blood.
 Harvey's work is fundamental to the understanding of the role of the heart in the body.
 Yet his work was not immediately accepted, since it contradicted the theories behind blood-letting, which was central to medical practice of the time: many diseases were thought to be caused by an excess of blood in the body.
 Harvey had studied at Padua, Italy, and been influenced by the teachings of Galileo.
 Harvey's dissections of various animals, including humans, laid the basic foundations for the study of physiology, the study of how the body works.
 He showed how the blood circulated through the body, with the heart acting as pump for pushing blood—in one direction—through the network of arteries and veins.

-English physicist and mathematician Stephen Hawking (1942–2018) is best known both for his work on the nature of black holes—and for being a long-term sufferer of ALS (amyotrophic lateral sclerosis), also known as Lou Gehrig’s disease, which has severely affected his movement and speech.
+English physicist and mathematician Stephen Hawking (1942–2018) was best known both for his work on the nature of black holes—and for being a long-term sufferer of a form of motor neurone disease, also known as Lou Gehrig’s disease, which severely affected his movement and speech.
 He was first diagnosed with this disease while still a postgraduate at Cambridge in the 1960s.
-Since 1970 Hawking has studied the properties of black holes and the behaviour of matter near them.
+Since 1970 Hawking studied the properties of black holes and the behaviour of matter near them.
 Black holes are created when huge stars collapse to zero size and infinite density, something known as a “singularity”.
 Hawking realised that the Big Bang (the massive explosion in which the Universe was born) was like a black hole in reverse—a key to helping understand to how the Big Bang occurred.
 In 1974 Hawking discovered that black holes emitted heat radiation.

 In 1974 Stephen Hawking was elected as a fellow of the Royal Society.
-At the age of only 32, he is one of the youngest people to achieve that honour.
+At the age of only 32, he wasd one of the youngest people to achieve that honour.
 A keen popularizer of his subject, cosmology, in 1988 Hawking published A Brief History of Time in 1988, which became an international bestseller.
-In his current research, he is attempting to combine work from quantum mechanics with relativity to give a unified quantum theory of gravity, a single theory that describes our Universe, the so-called “theory of everything”.
+In his later research, he attempted to combine work from quantum mechanics with relativity to give a unified quantum theory of gravity, a single theory that describes our Universe, the so-called “theory of everything”.

 Hermann von Helmholtz

 The German scientist Hermann von Helmholtz (1821–94) made important discoveries in a number of scientific fields, including physics, physiology and meteorology.
-At that time, some physiologists believed that living things were special because they contained some kind of “vital force”.
+Physiologists once believed that living things were special because they contained some kind of “vital force”.
 But Helmholtz showed that all living things obeyed the same physical laws as everything else.
 He proposed the law of the conservation of energy: energy can neither be created nor destroyed but transforms from one form to another.
 Both German physicist Julius von Mayer (1814–78) and James Joule are also credited with this important law.
 Helmholtz also invented many new instruments to monitor how the body works, including the ophthalmoscope, for seeing inside the eye, in 1851.
-He used such devices to investigate how the senses work, for example, how we see colour and how we hear music.
+He used such devices to investigate, for example, how we see colour.

 American scientist Joseph Henry (1797–1878) is best known for his work in electricity and magnetism.
 In the 1830s he carried out several experiments on electromagnetism that were quite similar to those of Michael Faraday.
 Because Faraday published his findings before Henry did, credit for making the discovery of electromagnetic induction—which Henry had achieved independently in 1832—went to Faraday.
 Henry’s work on electromagnetism was important, however.
 He found that by winding more and more coils around an iron core produced a stronger electromagnetic field, an observation he put to good use when designing electromagnets that could lift heavy weights.